angelmkindi/starter-academic/content/project/higher-education-student-and-staff-mobility-between-programme-and-partner/index.md

   focal_point: Smart
   preview_only: false
 ---
-We have a Privillage to hold this exchange program, that will host 2 PhD students, 1 training staff, and 1 Teaching staff  from NM-AIST to the University of Milano Bicocca.
+This exchange program, will host 2 PhD students, 1 training staff, and 1 Teaching staff  from NM-AIST to the University of Milano Bicocca.